Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Imprints on the 21 cm power spectrum

 \section{Imprints on the 21 cm power spectrum}

 In this section, following the conventions of Refs.~\cite{Facchinetti:2023slb,Pritchard:2011xb,Furlanetto:2006jb}, we demonstrate imprints of the injected exotic energy on the 21 cm brightness-temperature fluctuations at cosmic dawn.
-We simulate the 21 cm signal using a modified version of \texttt{21cmFAST} \cite{Mesinger:2010ne}.
+We simulate the 21 cm signal using a modified version of \texttt{21cmFAST} \cite{Mesinger:2010ne}. {In this work, we modify the equations within \texttt{21cmFAST} for the gas temperature $T_{\rm K}$, the ionization fraction $x_{\rm e}$, and the Lyman-$\alpha$ coupling efficiency $x_{\alpha}$ to incorporate the effects of exotic energy injection from \ac{DM}.
+The modifications, detailed in Section~\ref{subsec:impofexo}, account for the heating, ionization, and Lyman-$\alpha$ flux induced by exotic injection.
+We employ the \texttt{darkhistory} code \cite{Liu:2019bbm} to compute the coefficiencies for exotic energy deposition through heating, ionization, and Lyman-$\alpha$ scattering, namely $F_{\rm heat}$, $F_{\rm HI}$, $F_{\rm He}$, and $F_{\rm exc}$, as described in Section~\ref{subsec:impofexo}.}